-- (b) Analyse the theme in the poem "The Stolen Boat?" - The poem begins with the poet confessing an incident from his childhood. - On a summer evening, the young poet 'stole' the boat and took it on a joyous ride across the lake. - He was aware of his act of stealth but his guilt was mixed with the feeling of pleasure. - The poet praises the light boat he had stolen and calls it 'an elfin pinnace'.
+- Women were not allowed to go out of the home, no education was given and were confined to the kitchen and other households.
+In the current scenario this is not the case of women in India. - Like this there were many moral codes to be followed which is not at all possible to follow in this modern world. - 25. (a) Interpret the poem The stolen boat in a view of Wordsworth's encounter with his own self' - The poem begins with the poet confessing an incident from his childhood. - On a summer evening, the young poet 'stole' the boat and took it on a joyous ride across the lake - He was aware of his act of stealth but his guilt was mixed with the feeling of pleasure. - The poet praises the light boat he had stolen and calls is 'an elfin pinnace'.
 He also praises his own prowess as a rower - The form of the huge shape frightened the poet and stirred his conscience. - Scared of this huge, black shape, the poet hurries back towards the cove he had stolen the boat from and returns home with a grave heart and a heavy conscience.